libESys/ESysRepo/doc/web/content/requirements/_index.md

 * Efficient: the tool should minimize the time needed for getting the source since it can be a sizeable percentage of the time spent by a CI engine

-* Fast execution: the time spent to run a CI is previous
+* Fast execution: the time spent to run a CI is precious

 * Have a certain level of compatibility with existing tools solving similar issues, i.e., Google repo tool